Food Storage Pantry Hall

 Rice

 These are just a few items to help you feed your family after any natural disaster or unforeseen emergency, and if your house is still standing and you have not been evacuated.
-This post will give you even more ideas: Critical Pantry Items by Linda
+This post will give you even more ideas: 58 Frugal Kitchen and Pantry Items You Need

 Food Storage Works With Water

-As you know water is needed every day.
-I recommend four-gallons per person per day.
-You need it to cook, to stay properly hydrated, for personal hygiene, washing clothes, or at least your underwear.
+As you know, water is needed every day.
+I recommend four gallons per person per day.
+You need it to cook, stay properly hydrated, for personal hygiene, and to wash clothes—or at least your underwear.

 Similar Posts